Ultrapar Participacoes S.A. (UGP) Shares Up Despite Recent Market Volatility

 Ultrapar Participacoes S.A.
-(NYSE: UGP)’s stock price has increased by 1.78 compared to its previous closing price of 2.53.
-However, the company has experienced a 0.19% gain in its stock price over the last five trading sessions.
+(NYSE: UGP)’s stock price has increased by 1.54 compared to its previous closing price of 2.60.
+Despite this, the company has seen a gain of 6.88% in its stock price over the last five trading days.

 Is It Worth Investing in Ultrapar Participacoes S.A.
 (NYSE: UGP) Right Now?

 The price-to-earnings ratio for Ultrapar Participacoes S.A.
-(NYSE: UGP) is 9.84x, which is above its average ratio.
-Moreover, the 36-month beta value for UGP is 1.19.
-Analysts have varying opinions on the stock, with 4 analysts rating it as a “buy,” 0 as “overweight,” 7 as “hold,” and 0 as “sell.”
+(NYSE: UGP) is above average at 10.27x.
+The 36-month beta value for UGP is also noteworthy at 1.19.
+There are mixed opinions on the stock, with 5 analysts rating it as a “buy,” 0 rating it as “overweight,” 7 rating it as “hold,” and 0 rating it as “sell.”

 Do You Know The Best Place To Find Gains In Volatile Markets?